retrievercommunications/barking-web-service-getting-started/SoapUI/README.md

 ## Create SOAP Project
-Once installed you will need to create a SOAP Project.
+Once SoapUI is installed, you will need to create a SOAP Project.

 ![New SOAP Project](images/new-soap-project.png)